Skip to main content

 • Make sure to keep the fish refrigerated until you are ready to prepare the pressed sushi.

 • Use high-quality sashimi-grade salmon.
-This is torched for flavour, not cooked through — quality makes the difference.
+This is torched for flavor, not cooked through — quality makes the difference.

 • Sushi rice should be room temperature and kept covered until you’re ready to use it.
 Dry rice = cracked, messy cuts.